 It’s an opinion arrived at from my own experience as an indie author, and the experience of observing thousands of other indie authors, close up.

 What the responses to my podcast comment make clear is that our connection to money is a relationship that stirs strong emotion.
-If you take the emotion out of it, however, I do still think the profit in our author business is the best measure we can have of the value that we are offering.
+If you take the emotion out of it, however, I do still think the profit in our author business is the best measure we can have of the value we are offering our readers.

 I’d personally love to see more authors earning a decent living from their writing.
 And I think the best way to see that happen is for more authors to take money more seriously as a measure of success.